Les contenus de la section britannique

 A bilingual education

-• The British OIB makes academic and linguistic demands to an equal level in English and French.
+- The British BFI makes academic and linguistic demands to an equal level in English and French.

-• Through this dual programme, OIB students develop a capacity for hard work and an intellectual and cultural flexibility that give them the potential to become excellent undergraduates in Britain, France and elsewhere.
+- Through this dual programme, BFI students develop a capacity for hard work and an intellectual and cultural flexibility that give them the potential to become excellent undergraduates in Britain, France and elsewhere.

 Our specificity at EIPACA

-• In a British OIB, History–Geography is taught in both English (50%) and French (50%).
+- In a British BFI, History–Geography is taught in both English (50%) and French (50%).
 At EIPACA, History–Geography is taught entirely in English

-• Mathematics is also taught in English from middle school to the class of Seconde included.
-Subsequently, if the students choose to take Mathematics as one of their Spécialités, 5 and then 7 additional periods of Mathematics in English are added to their schedule.
+- Mathematics is also taught in English from middle school to the class of Seconde included.
+Subsequently, if the students choose to take Mathematics as one of their Spécialités, 5 and then 7 additional periods of Mathematics are added to their schedule.
+The final written examination is in French and there is an additional Mathematics oral exam in English (DNL 2).
+To prepare for these exams, the teaching is bilingual.

 Recognition of our diploma

-• The British OIB prepares students equally for university study in Britain or France, through exposure to the pedagogy and methodology typical of both A level and the French Baccalaureate
+- The British BFI prepares students equally for university study in Britain or France, through exposure to the pedagogy and methodology typical of both A level and the French Baccalaureate

-• In 2019, more than 1,400 candidates took the British OIB (1,000 candidates in France and 400 worldwide).
+- In 2019, more than 1,400 candidates took the British BFI (1,000 candidates in France and 400 worldwide).
 Each year new British Sections open.
-This growing number of candidates reinforces the recognition of the British OIB around the world.
+This growing number of candidates reinforces the recognition of the British BFI around the world.

 Comment aider votre enfant si vous n’êtes pas natifs ?